Synthesizer Based Efficient Self-Attention for Vision Tasks: Related Work

 The self-attention attracts considerable interest due to its versatile application.
 For CNN-based models, self-attention mechanism has been used in many modules, such as extra re-weighting modules for channels \cite{gatherexcite,SEnet,residualatt}, jointly spatial and channel attention module \cite{chen2017sca_cvpr,cbam,dualatt}, or remold convolution operation with self-attention \cite{bello2019attention_augment_iccv,standalone,Cordonnier2020On_relation_iclr,zhao2020exploring_CVPR}.

-Another line of works arrange self-attention to be a component in a pipeline for downstream tasks, such as augmentation of feature maps for classification \cite{bello2019attention_augment_iccv}, object detection \cite{detectdeformable,relationOD,endtoendOD}, and segmentation \cite{axialsegmentation}.
+Another line of works arrange self-attention to be a component in a pipeline for downstream tasks, such as augmentation of feature maps for classification \cite{bello2019attention_augment_iccv, Maurcio2023ComparingVT}, object detection \cite{detectdeformable,relationOD,endtoendOD}, segmentation \cite{axialsegmentation}, image captioning \cite{app131911103} and depth estimation\cite{tong2024robust}.
 However, it is difficult to directly apply the self-attention mechanism to pixel-wise data. \cite{imtransformer} restricted self-attention convolution within local neighborhoods for query pixels, and \cite{axialsegmentation,axialtransformer} restricted computation along individual axes. \cite{igpt} reduced image resolution and color space before transformer, and \cite{ViT} directly applied transformer on image sequence patches.

 To reduce computational costs, some of the work adjust the structure of attention. \cite{ISSA} divided and permuted the feature map thus smaller attention map would be conquered and permuted back. \cite{CCnet} focused on the criss-cross around the key points on the feature of query, key and value. \cite{a2nets} adopted double attention to re-allocate features for channels and the total workload shrinks after feature gathering.
 Differently, another way is to reduce the length at certain dimension \cite{linformer}, or divide computation by locality sensitive hashing \cite{reformer}.